ropez/nvx/README.md

 If a shell is started, this provides similar functionality to _nvm_, except that the environment removed only by exiting the shell.

+This is useful in environments where you don't want to update the shell environment, for instance in installation scripts.

 # Usage

 ```